google/web-api-gateway/README.md

 #### Docker:

-Dockers handles building and running Web Api Gateway.
+Dockers handles building and running Web API Gateway.
 If you’re using the suggested Ubuntu VM approach, run these commands to install Docker:

 ```